ipdev99/mHideGP/README.md

 - Fix/Finish the batch (Windows) port.

 ### Recent changes
-- New script to pull and make a certified device list.
+- Script to pull and make a certified device list. _(MacOS/Linux)_
 - Added an ignore prop check in mHideGP for prop files that do not have a _brand_.
   - Will have to work on this later.
-- Half added support to use a build.prop file.
+- Added support to mHideGP for other prop files.
-  - _Check for and use build.prop if ramdisk directory is missing.(Linux/MacOS)_
+  - _Looks for build.prop, prop.default, default.prop and getprop.props if prop files can not be found in a ramdisk directory._
 - Some small cleanup of scripts.

 ### How to use